-Employment opportunities are growing quickly for skilled clinical practitioners in the healthcare sector in Australia with most areas of practice expected to grow by more than 21% over the next four years*.
-That means more than 125 000 new healthcare professionals will be required including diet and nutrition professionals, occupational therapists, exercise physiologists, mental health professionals and many more.
+Employment opportunities in the Australian healthcare sector are growing quickly, with most areas of practice expected to grow by more than 20 percent by 2020*.
+That means more than 125,000 new diet and nutrition professionals, occupational therapists, exercise physiologists, mental health professionals and many more.

 *Source: Australian Government Department of Employment - Employment Outlook to November 2020

 Make a career of your passion for healthy living

 Learn how to use exercise to prevent diseases, treat acute injuries and manage conditions such as diabetes, heart disease, osteoporosis and arthritis.
 With a Bachelor of Clinical Exercise Science you’ll become an accredited exercise physiologist with hundreds of hours of practical training.
 Build your career in the health sector, working in clinical and community settings as an accredited Exercise Physiologist and make a difference preventing disease, treating acute injuries, and managing conditions such as heart disease and diabetes.

 The science of diet and nutrition is a fascinating and fast-growing field with jobs for Nutrition professionals in Australia expected to grow by 37% in the next four years*.
 Build a rewarding career promoting health lifestyle choices and preventing diet-related disease with a Bachelor of Nutrition or become a registered dietitian with a Bachelor of Nutrition and Dietetics and apply your knowledge in clinical practice to manage and treat disease.
 Designed to get you involved with food and the science behind nutrition, both programs offer work placement where you can apply and practice your skills.

 Work hands-on to make a difference to people's lives